juanchomdiaz/react-pokedex/README.md

 ### Want to something better?

-Take a look at the SSR version of this app in [this repo](https://github.com/juanchomdiaz/ssr-react-pokedex)
+Take a look at the *SSR VERSION* of this app in [this repo](https://github.com/juanchomdiaz/ssr-react-pokedex)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).